 Coupled with our 24x7 monitoring service ensuring your backup cycles, troubleshooting failures, reporting, audit & recovery requirements brings big relief to your environment so that you can focus your resources on your business and allow us to manage your data.

-Larger organization should also consider using deduplication-based cloud backups.
-They should also adopt a complete Information Lifecycle Management strategy archiving their old data first and then backing up only the more recently used data.
-They get the advantages of investing in lesser resources even for the production file servers and getting the best of breed strategy for their environment.
+Larger organizations should adopt a complete Information Lifecycle Management strategy.
+Deploy an automated professional archival infrastructure.
+Archiving old data would help reduce the need to backup data considerably.
+To backup the remaining most recently used data, consider using deduplication based cloud backups.
+You get the advantages of investing in lesser resources even for the production file servers and getting the best of breed strategy for their environment.